WiiExpertise/Wii-Support-Bot/README.md

 Contact me on Discord to report issues with the bots. akisblack#2545

-Note: The Python version may be less feature rich and have some bugs as it is not updated as regularly as the JavaScript version.
+Note: The Python version is officially only here for archival reasons and will get no more updates.